 Northern Trust Corporation (the "Corporation") is a financial holding company that is a leading provider of asset servicing, fund administration, asset management, fiduciary and banking solutions for corporations, institutions, families and individuals worldwide.
-Northern Trust focuses on servicing and managing client assets through its two primary business units: Corporate & Institutional Services and Wealth Management.
-Asset management and related services are provided to Wealth Management and Corporate & Institutional Services primarily by a third business unit, Asset Management.
+Northern Trust focuses on managing and servicing client assets through its two client-focused reporting segments: Corporate & Institutional Services and Wealth Management.
+Asset management and related services are provided to Corporate & Institutional Services and Wealth Management clients primarily by the Asset Management business.
 The Corporation conducts business through various U.S. and non-U.S. subsidiaries, including through its principal subsidiary, The Northern Trust Company (the "Bank").
-At September 30, 2014, the Corporation had consolidated total assets of \$111.2 billion and stockholders' equity of \$8.5 billion.
+At December 31, 2014, the Corporation had consolidated total assets of \$109.9 billion and stockholders' equity of \$8.4 billion.

-Under U.S. law, the Corporation is a bank holding company that has elected to be a financial holding company under the Bank Holding Company Act of 1956, as amended.
+The Corporation is a bank holding company that has elected to be a financial holding company under the Bank Holding Company Act of 1956, as amended.
 Consequently, the Corporation and its business activities throughout the world are subject to the supervision, examination, and regulation of the Federal Reserve Board (the "Federal Reserve").
 The Federal Reserve has established risk-based and leverage capital guidelines for bank holding companies, including the Corporation.
 As discussed below, on July 2, 2013, the Federal Reserve issued final rules implementing a strengthened set of capital requirements, known as Basel III, in the United States.

 The Basel Capital Framework, as described below, requires new disclosures based on the third pillar of Basel III ("Pillar 3").
 The purpose of Pillar 3 disclosures is to provide information on banking institutions' regulatory capital and risk management practices.
-This report is designed to satisfy these requirements and should be read in conjunction with Northern Trust's Quarterly Report on Form 10-Q for the quarterly period ended September 30, 2014 (the "Third Quarter 2014 Form 10-Q") and Northern Trust's Annual Report on Form 10-K for the year ended December 31, 2013 (the "2013 Annual Report").
+This report is designed to satisfy these requirements and should be read in conjunction with Northern Trust's Annual Report on Form 10-K for the year ended December 31, 2014 (the "2014 Annual Report").

-Except where the context otherwise requires, when we use the terms "Northern Trust", "we," "us," and "our", we mean Northern Trust Corporation and its subsidiaries on a consolidated basis.
+Except where the context otherwise requires, when we use the terms "Northern Trust," "we," "us," and "our," we mean Northern Trust Corporation and its subsidiaries on a consolidated basis.
 The basis of consolidation used for regulatory reporting is consistent with that used under U.S. generally accepted accounting principles ("GAAP").

-Refer to Note 1 within Northern Trust's 2013 Annual Report for further information on the basis of presentation of the Corporation's financial statements.
-Measures of exposures and other metrics disclosed in this report may not be based on GAAP, may not be directly comparable to measures reported in our Third Quarter 2014 Form 10-Q or 2013 Annual Report, and may not be comparable to similar measures used by other companies.
+➤ Refer to Note 1 within Northern Trust's 2014 Annual Report for further information on the basis of presentation of the Corporation's financial statements.

+Measures of exposures and other metrics disclosed in this report may not be based on GAAP, may not be directly comparable to measures reported in our 2014 Annual Report, and may not be comparable to similar measures used by other companies.
 These disclosures are not required to be, and have not been, audited by our independent auditors.
 Our historical filings with the U.S. Securities and Exchange Commission (the "SEC") and other regulatory disclosure documents are located in the Investor Relations section of our website at www.northerntrust.com.